 They made their first grant of $123,000 to CincySmiles, a dental clinic serving the homeless population of Cincinnati.
 In January 2003, People Magazine published a story about Impact100, highlighting their success in effective local philanthropy.
 After the article was featured, Wendy’s model began to flourish across the country and into Australia and the United Kingdom.

-The Global Day of Impact on 3 November will celebrate 21 years of Impact100 with 60 chapters worldwide and more than $US105 million has been donated to local community groups.
+The Global Day of Impact on 3 November will celebrate 21 years of Impact100 with 60 chapters worldwide and more than $US105 million that been donated to local community groups.

 Wakatipu is the first chapter in New Zealand, and about to enter its forth year in 2023.